3 Bearish Trading Patterns

 This reversal pattern may indicate the end of a long-term uptrend and the beginning of a downtrend, usually denoting a major shift in sentiment.
 It typically takes at least a month and sometimes as much as a year to form.

-A double top is among the easiest patterns to identify: A strong uptrend is followed by two distinct peaks at roughly the same price level with a trough in between.
-If the price breaks below the trough, a downtrend may be in the offing.
+A double top pattern forms when a strong uptrend is followed by two distinct peaks at roughly the same price level with a trough in between.
+Fans of this pattern say if the price breaks below the trough, a downtrend may be forthcoming.

 Trading a double top

-Consider waiting for the price to drop below the trough before opening a short position (1), as the stock might find support at that level.
-If it breaks to the downside, which suggests further weakness, the odds are strong that the former uptrend is over.
-To find your profit target, subtract the height of the tops from the breakdown price (2).
-As with a bear flag, closing out part of your position at your initial target and setting a trailing stop can help you realize more profits should the stock continue to fall.
-To protect yourself against a reversal, place a stop order slightly above the trough (3).
+Traders may consider waiting for the price to drop below the trough before opening a short position (1), as the stock might reach a support level.
+If it breaks to the downside—which suggests further weakness—supporters of the double top claim that odds are strong the former uptrend is over.
+To find a profit target, a trader can subtract the height of the tops from the breakdown price (2).
+As with a bear flag, closing out part of the position at the initial target and setting a trailing stop can potentially help a trader should the stock continue to fall.
+To protect against a trend reversal, a trader may place a stop order slightly above the trough (3).

 Source: Schwab.com.